SublimeText/AdvancedNewFile/README.md

 The plugin supports renaming and deleting files.
 However, these are not, by default bound to any key binding.
 For more information on the available commands, see the GitHub [wiki](https://github.com/skuroda/Sublime-AdvancedNewFile/wiki/Commands) page.

 ### Adding Commands to Menu
 The plugin does not contain any menu commands by default.
-To add them yourself, please see the GitHub[wiki](https://github.com/skuroda/Sublime-AdvancedNewFile/wiki/Menu-Entries)
+To add them yourself, please see the GitHub [wiki](https://github.com/skuroda/Sublime-AdvancedNewFile/wiki/Menu-Entries)

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
 Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.